SEO, or Search Engine Optimization, is forever evolving and changing.

-Making your site faster means a better overall user experience and better rankings in the search engines.
+Making your site faster means a better overall user experience and better rankings in search engines.

 So, where do you start?

 There are many different WordPress plugins that you can look into.
-They will analyse your website and identify key areas where improvements can be made.
+They will analyze your website and identify key areas where improvements can be made.

-You can also take more drastic measures, like moving over to a new web host like Hostinger, Cloudways or paying for a more expensive hosting account service.
+You can also take more drastic measures, like moving to a new web host like Hostinger, or Cloudways or paying for a more expensive hosting account service.

 3. Core Web Vitals

 Google announced the introduction of three new ranking metrics in May 2020.
 Combined, they are referred to as Core Web Vitals.

 The objective of these vitals is to measure experience, including Visual Stability, Loading, and Interactivity.
 These ranking metrics are all centered on the same thing, which is site speed.

 This SEO trend considers; How long does a page load take?
 How quickly interactive does your site become accessible?
 And How stable is the page during loading?